cryobry/openwrtbuilder/README.md

 # openwrtbuilder

-See `openwrtbuilder --help` for help options.
+See `openwrtbuilder --help` for usage.